openstack/governance/goals/queens/split-tempest-plugins.rst

 Completion Artifacts:

-The Zun team is maintaining its tempest plugin in a seperate repo:
+The Zun team is maintaining its tempest plugin in a separate repo:

 https://git.openstack.org/cgit/openstack/zun-tempest-plugin